koodiohto/knn-recommender/README.md

 Matrix size (users x items)      | Initialization time
 ------------------|---------------
 100 x 100 | 40ms
-500 x 500 | 500ms
+500 x 500 | 2.8s
 1000 x 1000 | 23s
 1000 x 50 | 1.2s
 50 x 1000 | 80ms
 50 x 10000 | 0.5s

 Adding more users raises the initialization times radically.
 So if you find a way to divide your users into clusters, you can reduce the amount of user rows needed for providing recommendations for a certain user and thus provide recommendations faster.
+Or you can initialize the recommender only for individual users.

 # Contact